Mrbysco/Armor-Poser/README.md

 ## Downloads ##
-Downloads will be available on CurseForge
+Downloads will be located on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/armor-poser)